Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Method

-Beyond machine translation, we extend TET to speech-to-text translation (S2TT) and speech-to-speech translation (S2ST).
-We adopt a cascaded approach that first transcribes source-language audio, then feeds the transcript into the Transformer tree to generate target-language sentences (Figure \ref{fig:transformer_tree}).
+Beyond machine translation, we explore how TET can be used for speech-to-text translation (S2TT) and speech-to-speech translation (S2ST).

+We adopt a cascaded approach that first transcribes source-language audio with an ASR component, then feeds the transcript into the TET to generate target-language sentences.
 Specifically, to examine the benefit of encoder-only architectures, we employ off-the-shelf ASR models with different intrinsic architectures (i.e., AR vs. NAR).
-For S2ST, we further convert the discrete speech units produced by TET back to waveform using the SeamlessM4T HiFi-GAN–based text-to-speech (TTS) vocoder \cite{barrault2023seamlessm4t}.